garrandall/popular-music-data/tracks/sink-the-bismark-johnny-horton.md

 On her deck were guns as big as steers and shells as big as trees

-Out of the cold and foggy night came the British ship the Hood And ev'ry British seaman he knew and understood
+Out of the cold and foggy night came the British ship the Hood And every British seaman he knew and understood
 They had to sink the Bismark, the terror of the sea Stop those guns as big as steers and those shells as big as trees